Connecting the world and beyond

 More on the history of the IDI.

-Review and revision of the IDI methodology
+Revision of the IDI methodology

-In parallel, in September 2023, during a joint session of the 14th Meeting of EGTI and 11th Meeting of EGH, members agreed to establish a joint EGTI-EGH subgroup on the IDI methodology for the 2024 work period.
+In September 2023, during a joint session of the 14th Meeting of EGTI and 11th Meeting of EGH, members agreed to establish a joint EGTI-EGH subgroup on the IDI methodology for the 2024 work period.
 The subgroup was tasked with reviewing the methodology and providing recommendations to inform any potential revision, should EGTI and EGH decide to update the methodology, in line with Resolution 131.

 In September 2024, the IDI subgroup presented its report for the 2024 period during a joint session of the 15th Meeting of EGTI and the 12th Meeting of EGH.
 EGTI and EGH members agreed to extend the mandate of the subgroup for the 2025 work period.